RE:View Raiders of the Lost Ark

 So he goes off to see his old girlfriend in Nepal.

-Yeah, I know about the released transcript but is about the myth of Indiana Jones, not the disgusting perversions Lucas was writing into the character’s bible.
+Yeah, I know about the released transcript but this is about the myth of Indiana Jones, not the disgusting perversions Lucas was writing into the character’s bible.

 We get to meet the heavy of the picture, Toht, a Gestapo officer of the Major Hochstetter mold.
 Jones saves his ex but burns down her livelihood in the process.